How It Works: The Silent Tax of Inflation

 Why Cash is a Guaranteed Loss

 If inflation averages 6.5% over the next decade, holding cash in a locker guarantees a 6.5% loss of purchasing power every year.
 Even a Fixed Deposit offering 7% yields a "Real Return" of practically 0% after adjusting for inflation and income tax.
-This algorithmic reality is why long-term wealth must be deployed into equity (mutual funds/stocks) or appreciating real estate to protect your future standard of living.
+This mathematical reality is why long-term wealth must be invested in equity (mutual funds/stocks) or appreciating real estate to protect your future standard of living.